Storyfall

 Character Creation

 Character selection: If the story has playable characters defined, you’ll see a selection screen with each character’s name, description, and avatar.
 Choose the character you want to play as.
 Each character may start in a different scene with different stats and relationships.
+Some characters may require a purchase - paid characters display their price and a buy button on the selection screen.

 Name input: Some stories ask you to enter a name for your character.
 This name can appear throughout the story text.